When asked about the usefulness of electricity, "Of what use is a newborn baby?"

 But you can't teach a course that way.)

-- Vectors are done with unit vectors "i, j, k" (even in upper-division undergraduate courses).
+Vectors are done with unit vectors "i, j, k" (even in upper-division undergraduate courses), which are really quaternions.
+Why are we teaching them quaternions when we haven't even taught them complex numbers yet?
 Does anybody really use them anymore?
 If so, what is the unit vector for time in 4-vectors?
 (In this old quaternion notation it would be 1, but I'm sure nobody has used that since Maxwell.)
 Obviously this notation was already out of date in 1905, so why do we still teach 19th-century notation in the 21st century?

 Newton's laws are discussed before conservation of energy and momentum.